janotaz/kcc/README.md

 Although the meaning of this expression is intuitively clear to any programmer, any mathematician will instantly respond with a succinct **"no, it is not"**.
-This gives and excellent hint about how to approach the rest of this document: pretend you never wrote a program in your life before, which is a simple trick to overcome the feeling that someone is trying to make you adopt a totally new way of thinking.
+This gives an excellent hint about how to approach the rest of this document: pretend you never wrote a program in your life before, which is a simple trick to overcome the feeling that someone is trying to make you adopt a totally new way of thinking.
 Make no mistake, this is what this document is all about, but you know you want to give it a try.